 The Annapurna Circuit trek is one of our favorite routes in Nepal.
 We’ve done several different hikes including the famous Everest Base Camp, Poon Hill, and some lesser-known like Mardi Himal and Langtang trek.
 In this post, you can find a lot of information that will help you to plan the Annapurna Circuit trek independently.

-For detailed day by day itinerary with distances, elevation profiles, places to stay and facilities on the route go to Annapurna circuit trek itinerary.
+For a detailed day-by-day itinerary with distances, elevation profiles, and stops along the route read our Annapurna circuit trek itinerary post.

 - Distance – 260 km/161 mi (if walking the complete route)

-- Starting point – Bhulbhule (7 km from Besisahar)
+- Starting point – Bhulbhule (7 km after Besisahar)

 - Finishing point – Nayapul

-- Walking on the road – 68 km out of 260 km but only about 24 km were on a busy road.
+- Walking on the road – 68 km/42 mi out of 260 km but only about 24 km/15 mi are on a road with significant traffic.